Consent Order vs Binding Financial Agreement

 - Must be in writing and signed by all parties.

-- Each party must be provided with a signed statement from their lawyer confirming this advice was given.
+- Each party must be provided with a signed statement from their lawyer confirming that this advice was given.

 - The agreement must not be terminated, and (if made before divorce) must contain a separation declaration if seeking to finalise property division after divorce.